-There have been some significant changes in the Union's financial affairs in the financial year ended 31 December 2020.
+There have been some significant changes in the Union's financial affairs in the financial year ended 31 December 2021.
 The Union put in place initiatives to increase the short and long profitability and viability of the Union.
 Those initiatives included:

-- maintaining a focused organising and recruitment method to increase membership numbers; - employing a full time Industrial Organiser to assist in targeted recruitment and servicing the growing membership; - maintaining a more focused communication method via bimonthly newsletters, new website, and regular 'email blasts' to increase and retain membership numbers: - pursuing defaulted membership fees each and every fortnight; - receiving government subsidies during COVID-19; - expenditure cuts via negotiating on fees and costs with services such as lawyers, website designers and other providers; and
+- maintaining a focused organising and recruitment method to increase membership numbers; - engaging services of a full time Administrative Assistant (shared service with the WA Branch) to help with managing the Union's growth. - maintaining employment of a full time Industrial Organiser to assist in targeted recruitment and servicing the growing membership; - maintaining a more focused communication method via bimonthly newsletters, website updates, regular 'email blasts', and the creation of a RTBU PTA Facebook page to increase and retain membership numbers; - · pursuing defaulted membership fees each and every fortnight; and - expenditure cuts via negotiating on fees and costs with services such as lawyers and other providers;

-Some of the above initiatives produced instant financial benefits to the Union (for example: the increase of members).
+Some of the above initiatives produced instant financial benefits to the Union (for example: the increase of members and pursuing of owed dues).
 Others are anticipated to provide the Union with financial benefits in future financial years (negotiating on fees and costs with services).